analogdevicesinc/doctools/docs/cli.rst

 ================================================================================

-The Doctools bundles a command line interface called ``adoc`` meant to ease both continuous integration integration and local builds of the documentation.
+The Doctools bundles a command line interface called ``adoc`` meant to ease both continuous integration and local builds of the documentation.

 Below, it is briefly described each command, and it is worth noting that every command supports the ``--help`` option for quick look up.